Four Free Quick Note Taking Apps For The Mac

 This very small menubar note taking app allows you to capture your thoughts quickly.
 Just click on the menubar menu and choose “New note” and a note window is opened, ready to receive your thoughts.
 After clicking “Save” the note will reside in the menubar and can be accessed anytime.

-At the time of writing, the developer’s site is not accessible, but you can download the app from many Mac-specific download sites or through this direct link.
+At the time of writing, the developer’s site is not accessible, but you can download the app from many Mac-specific download sites or through this.

 One look and you will agree that this is what a Mac app should look like.
 JustNotes is beautiful.
 But appearances aside, this app is also useful.